 Every garden should have the following positions:

-- Coordinating Committee: 3-5 people who are coordinators external and internal garden matters; should be well-organized and readily available.
+- 3-5 people who coordinate external and internal garden matters; should be well-organized and readily available.

 - maintains an up-to-date list of bed holders and their contact information